halisalemi/ParsimoniousKClub/README.md

 6.3.
 To see the results for "Cut-like formulation", type " Kclub.exe CutLike snap_d [folder address of the instance] \ [name of instance].txt [value of k] " and press Enter.

 6.4.
-To see the results for "ICUT", type " Kclub.exe ICUT snap_d [folder address of the instance] \ [name of instance].txt [value of k] " and press Enter.
+To see the results for "Path-like formulation" where k=3, type " Kclub.exe 3ClubPathLike snap_d [folder address of the instance] \ [name of instance].txt " and press Enter.

 6.5.
-To see the results for "Path-like formulation" where k=3, type " Kclub.exe 3ClubPathLike snap_d [folder address of the instance] \ [name of instance].txt " and press Enter.

-6.6.
 To see the results for "Path-like formulation" where k=4, type " Kclub.exe 4ClubPathLike snap_d [folder address of the instance] \ [name of instance].txt " and press Enter.